saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 </div>

 ### Create a local project folder
-💡 We recommend using `Documents/GitHub/Sauder-Learning-Services` to store all projects.
+:white_check_mark: We recommend using `Documents/GitHub/Sauder-Learning-Services` to store all projects.
 If you haven't already, create a GitHub folder in Documents, and a Sauder-Learning-Services folder within.

 ### Downloading a Project (GitHub Desktop)

 There are several options for getting projects from https://github.com/saud-learning-services to your local machine.
 Below are two options based on where you want to start: You can either 1.
 Start from GitHub Desktop or 2.
 Start from GitHub Organization (i.e. https://github.com/saud-learning-services)

-#### 1. Start from GitHub Desktop
+#### :white_check_mark: 1.
+Start from GitHub Desktop
 Select **Clone a Repository from the Internet...** You will be prompted to sign in using your GitHub login.

 Once finished, under **Clone a Repository**, select the **URL** tab